 Welcome!
 Jargon is the digital alumni newsletter of the School of Media and Journalism (MDJ).

-This page will be updated each month to include the most recent issue's highlighted stories.
+This page will be updated to include the most recent issue's highlighted stories.
 Our News & Events page is updated continuously with the School's most recent news.

 The School of Media and Journalism prepares its students with professional experiences, setting them up for successful futures.
 Here's how some alumni have taken that experience and made it their own after graduation.

 A degree from Kent State’s School of Media and Journalism can lead to opportunities to work across fields and businesses — and all over the world.
 Alumna Mary Jo Spletzer, ’10, has used what she learned as a public relations major to make her mark at Atlantis Resorts in Dubai, United Arab Emirates.

 When I walked into Taylor Hall as an 18-year-old freshman in 1983, I had no idea that the foundation for my professional and personal life would take place there.

 While earning a bachelor’s degree in Journalism in 1987, I was a section editor at the Daily Kent Stater — in a newsroom packed with future journalism giants whose achievements are too numerous to mention.

 The opportunity given to Kent State Media and Journalism students to use real, up-to-date production technology leaves them with a great amount of knowledge and experience upon graduation.
 Jeff Johnson, ‘09, now a senior producer at MSNBC, saw Kent State Student Media, specifically TV2, as his first market to succeed in.